LeeAnnEditor/o365hq/services/Domain Services and Active Directory Roles Migration.md

 manager = "Roman Sotnik"
 +++

-It may be necessary if you are migrating from an SBS server to a new server, or from On-Premises solution to Office 365 and you want to keep the Domain Controller in your network, but a new operating system or hardware is required.
+Domain services and active directory roles migration may be necessary if you are migrating from an SBS server to a new server, or from On-Premises solution to Office 365 and you want tokeep the Domain Controller in your network, but a new operating system or hardware is required.

 ### IT Partner responsibilities

 1. Domain Controller preparation and promotion
 2. Transfer of Domain Controller roles
-3. Transfer of group policy, groups and users
+3. Transfer of group policy, groups, and users
 4. DNS server transfer
 5. DHCP server transfer